jestjs/jest/docs/Es6ClassMocks.md

 ```

+In the Jest framework, there are three general approaches to mocking an import.

+1. Using a [manual mock](ManualMocks.md) that is implemented in the `__mocks__` folder.
+2. Using a mock created by [`jest.mock()`](JestObjectAPI.md#jestmockmodulename-factory-options) and setting its implementation by calling [`mockImplementation()`](MockFunctionAPI.md#mockfnmockimplementationfn).
+3. Passing a factory function ("module factory") as the [second parameter to `jest.mock()`](JestObjectAPI.md#jestmockmodulename-factory-options), where the factory function returns the mock*.

+#### * Module factory function must return a function
+`jest.mock(path, moduleFactory)` expects a **module factory** argument.
+A module factory is a function that returns the mock.

+In order to mock a constructor function, the module factory must return a constructor function.
+In other words, the module factory must be a function that returns a function - a higher-order function (HOF).

 ## Simple mocks that replace the class implementation
-Using `jest.fn().mockImplementation()` can make it harder to read what the code is doing.
-This section shows how you can create your own simple mocks to help you understand the process.
+Building your constructor function mock using `jest.fn().mockImplementation()` makes mocks appear more complicated than they really are.
+This section shows how you can create your own simple mocks to illustrate how mocking works.

 ### Manual mock that is another ES6 class
 If you define an ES6 class using the same filename as the mocked class in the \__mocks\__ folder, it will serve as the mock.
 This class will be used in place of the real class.
 This allows you to inject a test implementation for the class, but does not provide a way to spy on calls.